adriancarriger/youtube-speed-changer/README.md

 # Youtube Speed [WIP]

 Work in progress: Change the speed of Youtube videos using this simple Chrome extension.
-Useful for transcribing music or speach.
+Useful for transcribing music or speech.

 ## Demo